gene-git/wg-client/README.rst

   ssh to remote server over vpn and listen on remote port.
   Port number used is described above in Overview section `config-sect`_.

+  This blocks waiting for ssh.
+To stop ssh, simply make a separate invovation of *wg-client -ssh-stop*.
+If using the GUI tool, simply click the *Stop Ssh* button.

+  In the event that ssh connection is dropped, it will automatically be restarted.
+  There are normal, quite common situations where ssh process can exit prematurely.
+  For example:

+   * After sleep/resume (longer than tcp timeout)
+   * if remote server sshd restarts (reboot for example)
+   * changing IP address (e.g. happens when location changes. e.g. Move from hotel to starbucks)

 * (*--ssh-stop*)